byronwall/data-viz/README.md

 - Improve handling of times stamps
 - Create a `LineChart` that favors plotting time series data with a line
 - Create a `HeatMap` that shows a matrix of values - default to counts
+- Create a `3D scatter plot` that shows a 3D scatter plot of the data - allow for interactive pan + zoom

 ### Packaging and usages